 What teams will the Home School Saints play?

 Opponents for the Home School Saints are coming from several sources.
-First, the Home School Saints are part of the Association of Christian Educators of Louisiana (ACEL) in which are home school teams and private school teams.
-Home school teams include Acadiana Homeschool, Christian Home Educator Fellowship of Baton Rouge and Baton Rouge Home School.
-Schools include Assembly Christian School and John Paul The Great.
-Second, teams from the Mississippi Independent School Association invite the Saints to play, which include schools such as Ben's Ford Christian School in Bogalusa and Bowling Green in Franklinton.
+The Home School Saints are part of the Louisiana Homeschool Football Association.
+Home school teams include Acadiana Homeschool and Christian Home Educator Fellowship of Baton Rouge.
+We also play against private schools such as New Iberia Senior High School.
+We also play against private school teams from Mississippi like Centreville Academy.
 The Saints can also play certain junior varsity teams from area schools.

 How much travel is involved?

 Practices are held at Ponchartrain Park in New Orleans.
-Home games are held at Victory Field in Joe Brown City Park.
+Home games are held at Muss Bertolino Stadium in Kenner, Louisiana.
 Away games are in locations such as Baton Rouge, Lafayette and Bogalusa.

 Are there many home school boys playing football?